redrussianarmy/stm32f407xx-drivers/README.md

 ### 3.a Using a STMicroelectronics STM32F407xx Discovery Board

-In case of using the supported STMicroelectronics evaluation boards the examples file(.c) can run without applying any modifications (as is).
+In case of using the supported STMicroelectronics discovery board the example file(.c) can run without applying any modifications (as is).

 In order to do that, please follow the following steps: